kopia/kopia/site/content/docs/Advanced/Actions/_index.md

 Finally, the action command itself can be stored in a repository, when `--persist-action-script` is passed.
 To prevent binaries from being stored, the maximum script length can be up to 32000 characters.

-Scripts stored like this will be temporarily extracted to a local directory and executed using shell command, which is:
+Scripts stored like this will be temporarily extracted to a local directory and executed using a shell command, which is:

-* On Linux and macOS: `sh -e /path/to/temporary/script/file.sh"
+* On Linux and macOS: `sh -e /path/to/temporary/script/file.sh`
-* On Windows: "cmd.exe /c C:\path\to\temporary\script\file.cmd"
+* On Windows: `cmd.exe /c C:\path\to\temporary\script\file.cmd`

 On Unix, if the script has `#!` prefix, it will be executed directly, bypassing the `/bin/sh` shell.